 - a residence permit as a family member of an employee with a residence permit, a self-employed person with a residence permit or a student with a residence permit for studies

 - applied for asylum and have received a temporary residence permit.
-It also applies to you if you have a temporary residence permit due to exceptionally distressing circumstances or to impediments to enforcement.
+It also applies to you if you have a temporary residence permit due to particularly or exceptionally distressing circumstances, or to impediments to enforcement.
 You must be able to prove your identity, for example with a national passport.

 Your permit must be valid when you submit your new application.
 However, you can not receive a residence permit for the reason that you want to live with a family member in Sweden before your current permit expires.
 If you are in Sweden with a visa or a temporary visitor's permit, you can usually only be granted a permit for an extended visit, rather than a permit to settle in Sweden.

 If you have a residence permit as a family member to an EU citizen with right of residence, you can no longer be granted an extension to your residence permit.
 However, you may have the possibility to apply for a residence card.

 If you have or are expecting a child in Sweden

 - you meet the conditions for getting a residence permit to live with someone in Sweden

 - it is clear that you would have been given a residence permit if you had submitted your application before you came to Sweden and

 - it is not reasonable to require you to travel back to your country of origin to apply.

 The person you are going to live with in Sweden must be able to support you all and must have a home of a sufficient size and standard that you all can all live in.
 There are some exceptions to the requirement concerning support and a home that you can read more about on the page For the relative in Sweden.

 The child's best interests